symfony/symfony-docs/book/http_cache.rst

   header) to check if the page has changed since being cached.

 The goal of both models is to never generate the same response twice by relying on a cache to store and return "fresh" responses.
+To achieve long caching times but still provide updated content immediately, *cache invalidation* is sometimes used.

 .. sidebar:: Reading the HTTP Specification